 As we dads continue to reflect on the ways we can engage with our children, in order to truly connect with them, it is best to understand how they view us, We should consider how we can best fulfill their expectations.
 What is important to them?
 We can ask, “What does their daddy do?”
 The following chapter from Be There Dad has helped me put that question in perspective.

 The Playground Posse

 Half a dozen first grade girls were engaged in a conversation on the playground during recess one morning.
 It was a conversation similar to others that have taken place on similar playgrounds many times before.
-Like the other exchanges, this one started with a simple curious question offered up by one member to all in the group.
+Like the other exchanges, this one started with a simple question of curiosity offered up by one member to all in the group.
 “What does your daddy do?”
-Willingly, this small assembly of close friends began to reveal and compare the details of their daddies’ lives to each other.
+Willingly, this small assembly of close friends began to reveal and compare the details of their daddies’ lives.
 The answers came one by one in progression around the circle.
 “My daddy is an accountant.”
 “Mine runs a business.”
 “My daddy is an engineer.”
 On and on around the circle.